 - 4 tablespoons butter

-- 3 green onions chopped, white of onion and green
+- 3 green onions, white and green parts, chopped

-- 12 ounces lobster cooked, cut into 1/4 inch pieces
+- 12 ounces lobster meat, cut into 1/4 inch pieces (or equal amount of cooked crab or shrimp), cooked

 - 1 cup all-purpose flour